cbpspratap/SQLTraining/Chapter 10/Readme.md

 **Example:**

 Let's create a stored procedure, which will take film_id as input and will return all the details related to the film.
+In this example let's try to get the details of film with film_id '9'.

-***1. Create Procedure:***
+**1.** ***Create Procedure:***

 ```sql
 DELIMITER //